Jump to a section

 -

-Pay attention to the little expenses too - small Amazon charges here and there add up fast.
+Pay attention to the little expenses too.
+Small Amazon charges here and there add up fast.
 Reign it all in.

 Now, you can't just starve essential business needs and expect to thrive.
 The goal is redirecting savings towards debt repayment while still funding must-haves.
 That's where budgeting comes in…